 - Be sure he has access to shade at all times.
 Forcing your pet to lay in the direct sunlight at all times is a sure recipe for disaster and heatstroke.
 If you leave your pet outside in his cat house or cat enclosure all day, make extra sure shade is available.
 Keep in mind, just because your cat house or cat enclosure has a roof, does not mean the cat run will stay cool.
 If possible, try setting up your cat runs or cat house next to a shady tree or in a place where it is shielded from the afternoon sun.

 - Provide plenty of water.
 Your pet cat can become dehydrated quickly during hot weather.
 Leave a full bowl of water in his cat run or cats runs at all times.
 Whenever you leave for work, be sure the bowl is full and has been recently changed.

 Bring your pet indoors if it is too warm.
 During the summer, the hottest part of the day is generally between 2-6pm.
 During this time it may be best to take your pet out of his cat run or cat house and bring him indoors where there is air-conditioning.
-In order to provide your pet with regular access to your air-conditioned home, consider purchasing a Freedom Connector Kit from Cages By Design.
+In order to provide your pet with regular access to your air-conditioned home, consider purchasing a Freedom Connector Kit from Custom Cages.
 The Freedom Connector attaches to a window in your house, giving your pet complete access to both his cat run and your house.